SLieve/technicalgrimoire/_games/patreon.md

 comments: false
 ---

-I have suspended my Patreon for the time being.
-I might come back to it later, who knows?

-Every month I would add graphic design and layout to some of my favorite [200 Word entries](https://200wordrpg.github.io/).
+Every month I add graphic design and layout to some of my favorite [200 Word entries](https://200wordrpg.github.io/).
 You can grab them below for free.

+_I have suspended my Patreon for the time being.
+I might come back to it later, who knows?_

 <div class="row centerButtons">
   <div class="col-md-6 col-12">